hatfieldlibrary/dspace_migration_python/README.md

 Output will be written to `saf` subdirectories.
 You need to manually create the top-level `saf` directories for your exported collections.
 For example, `./condm/saf/photographs`.

+## Export
+Data must be exported from CONTENTdm as CONTENTdm Standard XML, including only the full-text field from page-level metadata.

+For eXist-db METS/ALTO collections, the METS and full text collections are required for each publication.

 ## Metadata